irrdnet/irrd/docs/database.rst

     alembic revision --autogenerate -m "Short message"

-The migrations are Python code, and should be reviewed after generation.
-They also need to be in source control.
+The migrations are Python code, and should be reviewed after generation - alembic is helpful but far from perfect.
+The migration files also need to be in source control.

 To upgrade or initialise a database to the latest version, run::